Pony bottle

-A pony bottle is a small diving cylinder which is fitted with an independent regulator, and carried by a scuba diver as an extension to the scuba set.
+A pony bottle or pony cylinder is a small diving cylinder which is fitted with an independent regulator, and is usually carried by a scuba diver as an auxiliary scuba set, though it may also be used as the primary cylinder for short and shallow dives.
 In an emergency, such as depletion of the diver's main air supply, it can be used as an alternative air source or bailout bottle to allow a normal ascent in place of a controlled emergency swimming ascent.
-The key attribute of a pony bottle is that it provides a totally independent and redundant source of breathing gas for the diver.
-The name pony is due to the smaller size, often of only a few litres capacity.
+The key attribute of a pony bottle is that it is a totally independent source of breathing gas for the diver in a small cylinder.

-Pony bottles are used by divers who understand that no matter their preparation and planning, accidents may happen, and cannot, or do not choose to depend on another diver for emergency breathing gas.
+Pony bottles are often used by divers who understand that no matter their preparation and planning, accidents may happen, and cannot, or do not choose to depend on another diver for emergency breathing gas.
 They are carried by the diver in one of several alternative configurations, and the capacity and contents should be sufficient to allow a safe ascent from any point in the planned dive profile.
+The name pony is due to the smaller size, often of only a few litres capacity.
+The term is generally used by recreational divers.
+Professional divers would normally refer to a cylinder in this service as a bailout cylinder or emergency gas supply.

 Configuration

-In a pony bottle system the back-up regulator is a complete diving regulator (first and second stages, and often a submersible pressure gauge) on a separate cylinder which is not intended for use as primary breathing gas during the dive.
+In a pony bottle emergency gas system the back-up regulator is a complete diving regulator (first and second stages, and often a submersible pressure gauge) on a separate cylinder which is not intended for use as primary breathing gas during the dive.
 It provides a totally redundant emergency air supply.
 The pony bottle is usually smaller than the primary cylinder, but it should provide enough breathing gas to make a totally controlled return to the surface, including any required decompression stop or safety stop along the way.
 The pony cylinder capacity will depend on the profile for safe ascent to the surface required for a particular dive plan.
-Popular sizes for a pony bottle include 6, 13 or 19 cu ft in the USA, while 2 litre and 3 litre are common sizes in Europe.
+Popular sizes for use as a bailout cylinder include 6, 13 or 19 cu ft in the US, while 2 litre and 3 litre are common sizes in Europe.
 For deep or deep technical diving or wreck diving 30 and 40 cu ft (5 litre and 7 litre) cylinders are often used.
-The pony bottle is a basic requirement for low risk solo diving if the dive is too deep for a safe free ascent, as there is no source of emergency air from a buddy.
+The bailout pony bottle is a basic requirement for low risk solo diving if the dive is too deep for a safe free ascent, as there is no source of emergency air from a buddy.
 In scientific diving operations, pony bottles can be standard equipment in tethered scuba diving operations where the diver is often solo but connected to the surface by communications equipment, and an emergency gas supply is mandated.
-Several scuba manufacturers produce a minimalist backpack harness that supports a back mounted pony sized bottle exclusively for use in shallow water diving or for boat maintenance purposes.
+Several scuba manufacturers produce a minimalist backpack harness that supports a back mounted pony cylinder exclusively for use in shallow water diving or for boat maintenance purposes.